-Simply, once we obtain the desired text, we look for the option "Copy to computer" in the panel at the bottom of the screen.
+Simply, once we get the desired text, we look for the "Copy to computer" option in the panel at the bottom of the screen.
 As long as we have logged into Chrome with the same Google account that we have on the phone, on a computer, regardless of the operating system, Windows, Mac, Linux or Chrome OS, this option will appear.
 And when we touch it, we will get a list of all available computers.

 What we will do is choose the one we want to send the text to, and, as if by magic, this text will be on the clipboard of that computer, ready and waiting to be pasted wherever we want.

-3. Hear real-world text using speech synthesis
+3. Hear text from the real world using speech synthesis